March 24, 2026

 What Is the Florida Statute of Limitations for Personal Injury Claims?

 A statute of limitations is the legal deadline for filing a lawsuit.
 If the deadline passes, the defendant can ask the court to dismiss the case, even if the injury was serious and the facts are strong.
-In Florida personal injury cases, the most important statute is Florida Statutes § 95.11, which sets different deadlines for different civil claims.
+Florida Statutes § 95.11 sets different deadlines for different civil claims.

-For most negligence-based personal injury claims arising on or after March 24, 2023, Florida law provides a two-year limitations period.
-This is found in Fla.
-Stat. § 95.11(5)(a), which applies to actions founded on negligence.
+For most negligence-based personal injury claims arising on or after March 24, 2023, Florida law provides a two-year limitations period under Fla.
+Stat. § 95.11(5)(a).
 Before the 2023 change, many negligence claims had a four-year filing period.
-That older rule no longer applies to most new negligence claims.
+The injury date and legal theory matter, and a different deadline may apply to an older or non-negligence claim.

 That distinction matters.
 A person injured in a Florida car crash, slip and fall, pedestrian accident, or other negligence-based incident may have far less time than they expect.
 Waiting to see whether the insurance company “does the right thing” can create serious legal risk.